blues/app-accelerators/86-ambient-home-well-being-activity-hub/README.md

 - Mount the switch body on the door frame and the magnet on the door edge, within 13 mm of each other.
 This is a normally-open (NO) reed switch: when the door is **shut** and the magnet is within ~13 mm of the switch body, the contacts close, pulling D9 LOW.
 When the door **opens** the contacts open and the internal pull-up pulls D9 HIGH.
 The firmware detects the LOW→HIGH transition as a door-open event.

 **SHT31-D humidity/temperature sensor (Adafruit 2857) → I²C:**

-- Sensor `VIN` → Notecarrier CX `+3V3`
-- Sensor `GND` → Notecarrier CX `GND`
-- Sensor `SDA` → Notecarrier CX `SDA`
-- Sensor `SCL` → Notecarrier CX `SCL`
-- **Cable routing:** route a 4-conductor 22–26 AWG hookup wire from the I²C and power pins at the hub, along the same baseboard run as the reed switch cable, to the bathroom door frame. **I²C cable length:** the I²C specification caps total bus capacitance at 400 pF; typical stranded hookup wire adds roughly 60–100 pF/m.
+**Cable routing:** route a 4-conductor 22–26 AWG hookup wire from the I²C and power pins at the hub, along the same baseboard run as the reed switch cable, to the bathroom door frame. **I²C cable length:** the I²C specification caps total bus capacitance at 400 pF; typical stranded hookup wire adds roughly 60–100 pF/m.
 A run beyond ≈ 1.5 m begins to consume a significant fraction of that budget before sensor and controller pin capacitance are counted, and a 4 m run is at or beyond the outer practical limit of 100 kHz raw I²C. **For any bathroom sensor run longer than ≈ 1.5 m, use the NXP PCA9615 differential I²C bus extender from the BOM** — one board at the hub end and one at the sensor end.
 The PCA9615 converts single-ended I²C to differential signalling and completely eliminates the capacitance constraint, supporting runs well beyond 4 m reliably.
 If the bathroom sensor is co-located with the hub (≤ 0.5 m), the extender can be omitted.
 During bring-up, watch the serial log for SHT31 read failures or NaN humidity values — either indicates marginal signal integrity.
 The two cables (reed switch + SHT31) can share a single cable clip run along the baseboard.
 - Mount the SHT31 on or near the bathroom door frame, or just inside the bathroom threshold, oriented with the PTFE-filtered sensing port facing the air flow.
 Avoid placing it directly above a mirror or shower head where condensation can form on the PCB.
 Default I²C address is `0x44` (ADDR pin low); the firmware uses this default.

 **PCA9615 differential I²C bus extender (mandatory when the bathroom SHT31 run exceeds ~1.5 m):**